SIRS & Incidents

 Frequently asked questions

-The Act defines 9 types: unreasonable use of force, unlawful sexual contact, psychological or emotional abuse, unexpected death, financial coercion, neglect, inappropriate use of restrictive practices, unexplained absence, and other serious incidents causing or likely to cause harm.
+The Act defines 8 types: unreasonable use of force, unlawful sexual contact or inappropriate sexual conduct, psychological or emotional abuse, unexpected death, stealing or financial coercion, neglect, inappropriate use of restrictive practices, and unexplained absence from care.

 What are the SIRS notification deadlines?